nwhitehead/pybook/FileSpec.md

     * `#%` for Python code
     * `#%%` for Markdown text

+You can explicitly end a cell with:
+    * `#%end` to end Python code block
+    * `#%%end` to end Markdown text

+Beginning a new cell automatically closes the previous cell.
+Text outside of cells is ignored.

-Tags may also include options.
+Tags may also include options, separated by spaces.

 ### Python Code options